 What kind of running poles do I need for these shelters?

 Most non-freestanding shelters on this list use poles ranging from about 110 to 140 centimeters, with the ideal length being about 125 centimeters.
-It’s easiest to use adjustable three-piece or two-piece poles, as they’ll allow you to get a tight pitch, but fixed poles can also be used.
+It’s easiest to use adjustable three-piece or two-piece poles, as they’ll allow you to get a tight pitch, but you may also use fixed poles.
+You can learn more about options for trekking poles in our Best Trekking Poles guide.

 If your running poles are too short for your preferred shelter, add these carbon pole jacks to reach the shelter’s ideal pole height.
 Some taller tents even come with jacks.
-It’s also possible to lash two fixed-length trekking poles together with a bit of paracord or two Voile Straps to achieve a taller pitch height.
+You can also lash two fixed-length trekking poles together with a bit of paracord or two Voile Straps to achieve a taller pitch height.

 Call for Comments